Creating a NoSQL database on Azure

 Let’s load it into our database!

-Installing Python requirements [🔗]
+Installing Python modules [🔗]

 python3 -m venv populate-env